Kiippu/codeChallenge/README.md

  - Functional application for user input

 # How to build and run application
-*Prerequisite: OS must have cmake and latest GCC installed*
+*Prerequisite: OS must have cmake and latest GCC or G++ compiler installed*
  1. Clone project and navigate to the directory
  2. Create **build** folder in directory ```cmake -S . -B build```
  3. Build project ```cmake --build build```